 Biography

-I am a Senior Lecturer in the Cryptography Research group and Department of Computer Science at the University of Bristol (UK).
+I am an Associate Professor in the Cryptography Research group and School of Computer Science at the University of Bristol (UK).

 I received my PhD from the Open University in 2013, for my research on “Proving Cryptographic C Programs Secure with General-Purpose Verification Tools”.
 It was conducted under the supervision of Andy Gordon, Jan Jürjens and Bashar Nuseibeh, and was supported by a Microsoft Research PhD Scholarship.
 I spent most of my PhD time at the MSR lab in Cambridge, with internships in MSR’s labs in Aachen, Cambridge and Redmond, and some brief stays at the Open University in Milton Keynes.